 - Supporting projects for disadvantaged communities: rebuilding villages, houses restoration, providing school necessities as well as paying the school fee.

-- Establish responsible tours that help travellers to come into contact with local life within Indochinese peninsula.
-From 2011 to 2015, Secret Indochina has funded about twenty families and villages to create a sustainable micro-economy that help these communities’ inhabitants to reach a standard that allows them to welcome travellers.
+- Establish responsible tours that help travelers to come into contact with local life within Indochinese peninsula.
+From 2011 to 2015, Secret Indochina has funded about twenty families and villages to create a sustainable micro-economy that help these communities’ inhabitants to reach a standard that allows them to welcome travelers.